 Kellie C. Ellis, Ph.D., CCC/SLP Department Chair; Professor of Speech-Language Pathology

 The EKU Communication Sciences and Disorders Program prepares highly-qualified and ethical speech-language pathologists and audiologists to provide effective, evidence-based services to persons of all ages and diverse backgrounds with communication and swallowing disorders and differences.

 EKU's Communication Sciences and Disorders program offers both an undergraduate B.S. and a graduate M.A.
 Our program is fully accredited and has been preparing speech-language pathologists and audiologists since 1969.

-We aspire to be the academic and clinical training leader in speech-language pathology among regional universities nationwide.
+We aspire to be the academic and clinical training leader in communication sciences and disorders among regional universities nationwide.

-Read about our history written by Dr. Julie Bolling, Professor Emeritus.
+Read about our program history, written by Dr. Julie Bolling, Professor Emeritus.